ABOUT

 OBJECTIVE 2

 • to nurture craft learning as a positive activity contributing to better mental health.
 Participating in craft activities boosts mental and emotional wellbeing, and we want to offer a broad range of classes to support creative learning for everyone from complete beginners to established makers.
-A broad and diverse range of workshops will allow more people to grow their creative skills in a welcoming and supportive space.
+A broad and diverse range of workshops allows more people to grow their creative skills in a welcoming and supportive space.

 OBJECTIVE 3